 This, according to counsel indicated that all was not well when it comes to the capacity of Asiedu’s mental status adding in advanced countries, the medical examination would have been conducted without any hesitation.

-On the age of Sexy Dondon, defense counsel noted that there had been instances where Asiedu’s age had been pegged at 18 years, 22 years and 24 years.
+On the age of Sexy Dondon, defence counsel noted that there had been instances where Asiedu’s age had been pegged at 18 years, 22 years and 24 years.